-"Skew & Surfaces" allows real-time assessment of differences of skewness slope to the desired expiries.
-Show default the skew of the surface stored for the underlying.
-If there is no curve the skews are flat and you need to acquire a surface with the tool Market Maker Surfaces available from the menù.
+"Skew & Surfaces" shows the volaility skew of the surface stored for the underlying.
+If there is no curve the skews are flat and you need to acquire a surface with the tool Market Maker Surfaces accessible from the tab General.